aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 ### What is the high-level project plan?

-This project will have two phases:

-#### Phase 1 — Remove large files & minify as much as possible

 Each category of files can be worked on in parallel and addressed separately.
 The highest priority category to start with will be the Lambda Layer zip files.
 Even though the Lambda Layers are not the biggest contributor to size today,